Documentation

 Provisioner Workspace owns provisioner-session UX only:

-• deriving and exporting per-PD SCBKs after a slot completes
+- deriving and exporting per-PD SCBKs from the operator secret after a slot completes

 USB transport ownership, cross-tab exclusivity, and session binding remain outside the workspace in shared managers, exactly as in the other workspaces.